 It is the policy of Central Piedmont Community College (the “College”) that individuals are generally prohibited from bringing animals onto College property.
 However, the College welcomes the presence of animals on campus when consistent with the provisions of this policy and applicable law.

-C. Employees with disabilities are permitted to bring animals onto College property as part of an approved accommodation in accordance with Title I of the Americans with Disabilities Act, Central Piedmont Policy 4.74, and as provided in this policy.
+- Employees with disabilities are permitted to bring animals onto College property as part of an approved accommodation in accordance with Title I of the Americans with Disabilities Act, Central Piedmont Policy 4.74: Accommodation Request Procedures for Persons with Disabilities, and as provided in this policy.

-D. Service-animal trainers are permitted to bring service-animals-in-training onto College property in accordance with N.C.
-G.S, 168-4.2.B and as provided in this policy.
+- Service-animal trainers are permitted to bring service-animals-in-training onto College property in accordance with NC General Assembly Statute G.S, 168-4.2.B (PDF) and as provided in this policy.

 A. Service Animals for Students and Visitors

 - A service animal for students and visitors as defined by the Americans with Disabilities Act is any dog that has been individually trained to do work or perform tasks for the benefit of a student or visitor with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
 The work or tasks performed must be directly related to the student’s or visitor’s disability.
 The potential crime deterrent effects of an animal’s presence and the provision of emotional support, well-being, comfort, or companionship do not constitute work or tasks for the purposes of this definition.

 - In limited circumstances, miniature horses may qualify as service animals for students and visitors.

 B. Animals for Employees

 Employees with disabilities who wish to bring an animal on campus as part of a reasonable accommodation request shall refer to Central Piedmont Policy 4.74: Accommodation Request Procedures for Persons with Disabilities for approval and shall comply with the provisions of this policy.